-We are thrilled to welcome this portrait of Scottish rugby star Doddie Weir by artist Gerard M. Burns on loan to the Scottish National Portrait Gallery.
+The National Galleries of Scotland welcomed this portrait of Scottish rugby star Doddie Weir by artist Gerard M. Burns on loan to the Scottish collection in 2020.

 On loan to the Galleries from the Weir Family, the portrait shows Weir in the Scottish Borders, where he grew up as part of a farming family, with the Eildon Hills behind him.
 In it, he wears one of his famous suits in the Doddie’5 tartan.

 The portrait of Weir was auctioned in 2019 and raised over £80,000 for the Foundation and was gifted to them with a note saying: ‘To Doddie with love from your rugby friends in Hong Kong, to always remember the Daft Yin’s passion and inspiration in seeking a cure for MND’.
 The artwork is accompanied by a plaque naming all those who made contributions during the auction of the painting.

 Gerard Burns | Painting Doddie Weir